Optimal Labor Tool

 Optimal Labor by Hour

-You can view the overages and shortages hour by hour for each day by clicking View Day:
+You can view the overages and shortages hour by hour for each day by clicking on the specific day of the week or on 'Day.'

 Let's look at 1 pm from the Daily View:

-Hovering over the variance number will show you what role you are overstaffed based on your historical schedules and your Projected Sales:
+Hovering over the variance number will show you what role you are under or overstaffed based on your historical schedules and your Projected Sales.

 Set Labor Percentage Targets